CreativeCodingUtrecht/BirdWatchBot/README.md

 _On Windows, you'll need to install and use an SSH client such as [PuTTY](https://www.putty.org/) to connect to the Raspberry Pi.
 Make sure to provide both the username `birdnet` and the IP address (e.g. `172.31.21.191`)._

-You can then provice the password.
+You can then provide the password.
 By default, this is set to `birdnet`.

 ```
 birdnet@172.31.21.191's password: